-In this introductory article, we will consider an overview of college essay writing and briefly outline some of the topics that are dealt with in greater depth in other articles.
+In this introductory article, we will consider an overview of essay writing help and briefly outline some of the topics that are dealt with in greater depth in other articles.
 We start by looking at the defining attributes of the genre and then touch on a number of themes including planning, topics, essay outlines, format and structure.

 What is an Essay?

 Most students and a fair share of teachers merely think of them as an assessment task and define them by the parameters of each academic format.
 This is not all they are and furthermore, thinking about them like this limits our appreciation of them.
 If you want to become a better writer, I hope this article will encourage you to consider how useful and relevant this style of writing has become.

 Essays pre-date the printing press and were one of the earliest popular genres after the emergence of mass printing.
 They are a style of writing, next to novels and poetry, by which authors articulate an idea.
 That is really all there is to it.
 You can weave complex ideas through the narrative of a novel or illustrate them through poetry.
 However, essays are where we get straight into the bare bones of explaining ideas.

 More are being written in current times than ever before; they are all over the internet.
 Most blog articles serve as examples, and most of the popular YouTube videos are written like informal essays which are read by a presenter.
 You can watch thousands of people on internet videos presenting such works on seemingly infinite topics together with still images, infographics or video clips.
 On this, and similar platforms, we can observe examples of argumentative, analytical, procedural or almost any other style, with varying degrees of formality.

 If you take the time to improve your essay writing skills, it will not only be useful you while you study.
 To learn how to write a good custom essay you have to build your experience in research and communication.
 Equally, you need to develop your ability to effectively communicate ideas to your audience: whether they are reading your essay or you are reading it to them on a video or podcast.
 Writing is a communication skill, for life.